 Earlier this week the Court of Master Sommeliers announced an astonishing 24 new Master Sommeliers.

-All together 56 individuals sat for the exams which is taken in three parts–a Theory examination that covers the wines and wine regions of the world, wine laws and production methods as well as nitty gritty details from the world of cigars, spirits and liqueurs followed by Practical and Tasting examinations which includes demonstrating proper table service and blind tasting of 6 wines in 25 minutes using the famous Grid Method of Deduction.
+All together 56 individuals sat for the exams which is taken in three parts.
+This first is a theory examination that covers the wines and wine regions of the world.
+Candidates need to know wine laws and production methods as well as details about cigars, spirits and liqueurs.
+This is followed by Practical examination which includes demonstrating proper table service.
+Then finally a blind tasting of 6 wines in 25 minutes using the famous Grid Method of Deduction.

 To pass, candidates must receive a score of at least 75% in all three parts.
 With this year’s bumper crop, we saw an incredible 42.8% pass rate.